Samajwadi Party

-The Samajwadi Party (abbr.
-SP; lit.
+The Samajwadi Party (SP; lit.
 'Socialist Party') is a socialist political party in India.
 It was founded on 4 October 1992 by former Janata Dal politician Mulayam Singh Yadav and is headquartered in New Delhi.
-It is the third-largest political party in India, and is led by former Chief Minister of Uttar Pradesh, Akhilesh Yadav.
+It is the third-largest party in Lok Sabha, and is led by former Chief Minister of Uttar Pradesh, Akhilesh Yadav.

 While the party is largely based in Uttar Pradesh, it has significant presence in many other Indian states as well.
 It has been the ruling party in the state of Uttar Pradesh for four terms – three times under Chief Minister Mulayam Singh Yadav, the fourth and most recent being Chief Minister Akhilesh Yadav's full majority government in the 2012–2017 Uttar Pradesh Legislative Assembly.

-The coalition of the party and its alliance partners: Samajwadi Alliance SP+ is currently the largest bloc in Uttar Pradesh in terms of Lok Sabha MPs.
+The coalition of the party and its alliance partners: Samajwadi Alliance (SP+) is currently the largest bloc in Uttar Pradesh in terms of Lok Sabha MPs.
 The alliance has one of the largest vote bases in the state of Uttar Pradesh in terms of the collective voting pattern, with more than 37% vote share in the 2022 assembly elections and 44% in the 2024 general elections.